hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

 Controls the specific type of normalization that will be applied.

 'Stretch01' will rescale the voxel values so the minima are 0 and the maxima are 1.
 Likewise, 'stretch11' will rescale such that the minima are -1 and the maxima are 1.

 Clamp will ensure all voxel intensities are within [0:1] by setting those lower than 0 to 0 and those higher than 1 to
 1. (Voxels already within [0:1] will not be altered.)

 'Sum-to-zero' will shift all voxels so that the sum of all voxel intensities is zero.
 (This is useful for convolution kernels.)

+'SUVbw' scales PET images in 'Bq/ml' to body-weight SUV.
+Note that this method will likely fail if images do not have a PET modality.
+See <https://doi.org/10.2967/jnmt.119.233353> for additional details.

 ##### Default